Yelena Baturina: Personal wealth

 She owns a private jet.
 She claims to own one of the largest private collections of Russian Imperial porcelain, preferring the porcelain of the era of Nicholay I. In April 2011, Yelena Baturina donated about 40 pieces of art – a part of her collection of rare porcelain – to the "Tsaritsyno" museum in Moscow.
-She owns the "Veedern" horse breeding estate founded in the 18th century.
+Up to early 2010s, she owned the "Veedern" horse breeding estate founded in the 18th century.
+In 2020, Alexander Luzhkov, Yury Luzhkov's son from his previous marriage, became the sole owner of the estate.
 After a major reconstruction the estate is now successfully breeding Hanoverian and Trakehner horses.

 In 2011, Baturina won a lawsuit against the British newspaper "The Sunday Times", which attributed to the Russian businesswoman the acquisition of Witanhurst estate in London, which is the second value after Buckingham Palace.
 As a result, the newspaper published a retraction and apologized.

 Honours and awards

 Baturina won the State Prize of the Russian Federation for Science and Technology in 2003.
 Inteco and its projects have won numerous awards and competitions, including: the "Russian Building Olympus" prize for "Architecture and Design Planning" (2008); "Brand of the Year/EFFIE 2007"; national prize for "Construction and Real Estate" (2008); International Star of Leadership award for quality at the 13th Business Initiative Directions (BID) international convention (Paris, 2009), "Company of the Year" national prize for business for "The Best Investment and Construction Company in Russia in 2009" (2009); International Award for Technology & Quality (Madrid, 2010); International Construction Award (France, 2011).